The Ultimate Guide on How to Secure Your Boat for a Hurricane

 Relocate to a Hurricane Hole

-Leave major bodies of water and seek out smaller canals, river sand waterways (if available).
+Leave major bodies of water and seek out smaller canals, rivers and waterways (if available).
 These areas are better known as "hurricane holes" and offer less wind and an alternative to otherwise crowded marinas.
-And always anchor your boat with the bow facing into the wind.
+Always anchor your boat with the bow facing into the wind.

 Use Long (and More!)
 Dock Lines